Top 10 Themed Disney World Restaurants

 The waiters and waitresses gently pick on guests, making meals a real hoot.
 Via Google, you can find some things to say that will typically cause a “reaction” from the wait staff, but many of these hijinks have been toned down in recent years.
 Regardless, we recommend that you just go in and let the act naturally unfold for you.
 Whispering Canyon Cafe also has some excellent American favorites.
 We recommend the Canyon Skillet.

-6. Be Our Guest Restaurant – The second of two in-castle dining experiences at Magic Kingdom, Be Our Guest Restaurant puts guests inside Beast’s Castle.
+8. Be Our Guest Restaurant – The second of three in-castle dining experiences, Be Our Guest Restaurant puts guests inside Beast’s Castle.
 Be Our Guest Restaurant ranks highly for its special effects, including snowfall outside the ballroom, and falling rose petals in the beautifully designed (and spooky) west wing.
 Be Our Guest is a formidable contender thanks to its cool effects and design.

 The biggest downside is that the ballroom feels a bit too much like a mess hall, with the cavernous area getting loud and chaotic when the restaurant is busy–which is always.
 Check out our Prix Fixe Lunch & Dinner Review of Be Our Guest Restaurant for thoughts on the current menu.
 Here’s hoping the counter service breakfast and lunch menus return soon!